hexeight/wasabi/README.md

 ```
 wasabi deploy
 ```

+### Developing Dapps
+On successful `wasabi deploy`, the contract address and ABI are made available in `app/contracts.json`.
+A scaffolded JS in also available in `app/wasabi.js`, which can be used in Dapps to populate `web3` contracts instances using `contracts.json`.

 ## Demo
 Run a http server running at `http://localhost:8888` hosting static files in the `app` directory to test your Dapp.